Getting Started

 Creating Rules

-Let's look at the first rule.
-We want to find all preferred customers, and for every matching customer we want to collect all orders and apply a discount of 10%.
+Let's look at a couple of simple rules.
+We want to match an InsuranceQuote, and, depending on driver's age and years of experience, apply a discount or a surcharge.
 Each pattern in the When part of the rule is bound to a variable via an expression, and then can be used in the Then part of the rule.
-Also note that if there is more than one pattern in the rule, the patterns must be joined to avoid a Cartesian Product between the matching facts.
-In this example the orders are joined with the customer.

 {